Title: “Understanding Quantum Computing” (Part I and II)

 Dr. Mohamed Hassan’s video presentation will explore the design challenges associated with superconducting quantum systems, focusing on the role of quantum amplifiers in enhancing signal fidelity and enabling sensitive readout operations.
 The talk will cover the complexity of integrating various system components, managing noise sources, and optimizing performance metrics within superconducting quantum circuits.
 Dr. Hassan will demonstrate how Quantum EDA techniques, specifically tailored for quantum circuits, can facilitate the design process by providing tools for simulation, verification, and optimization.
 These techniques are crucial for developing robust and scalable superconducting quantum systems, advancing the field of quantum computing and information processing.

+Additionally, the workshop will cover the design and implementation of superconducting qubits, with an emphasis on Josephson junctions and Superconductor Quantum Interference Devices (SQUIDs).
+It will examine these qubits from a circuit perspective, discussing the RF circuits necessary for their control and readout, and explore the potential of Niobium-based superconducting RF circuits to replace conventional systems.
 Further, the workshop will explore the design challenges of superconducting quantum systems, focusing on the role of quantum amplifiers in enhancing signal fidelity and the complexity of integrating various system components.
 The discussion will highlight how Quantum EDA techniques can facilitate the design, simulation, verification, and optimization of quantum circuits, paving the way for scalable and robust superconducting quantum systems.

 Title: “Role of Satellite and Space Networks in Emerging 5G/6G Communication Infrastructure”